-The preparation of these financial statements in conformity with IFRSs requires the use of certain key assumptions and critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
+The preparation of these financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgements in the process of applying the Group's accounting policies.
 The areas where assumptions and estimates are significant to these financial statements are disclosed in note 4 to the financial statements.